Xunnamius/black-flag-extensions/README.md

 `[builder, withHandlerExtensions]`. `builder` should be exported as your command's [`builder`][5] function **without being invoked**.
-If you want to implement additional imperative logic, pass a `customBuilder` _function_ to `withBuilderExtensions` as demonstrated above; otherwise, you should pass a options configuration _object_.
+If you want to implement additional imperative logic, pass a `customBuilder` _function_ to `withBuilderExtensions` as demonstrated above; otherwise, you should pass an options configuration _object_.

 On the other hand, `withHandlerExtensions` **should be invoked immediately**,